Salma Shaheen

-Salma Shaheen (born 16 April 1954) is a Pakistani poet, fiction writer, researcher, and the first Pashto-woman novelist, who also served as the first-woman director of Pashto Academy of University of Peshawar.
-She primarily wrote poems in Urdu and Pashto languages since started her literary work.
-Shaheen is recognized one of the prominent women writers in Khyber Pakhtunkhwa who is believed to have made a significant contribution to Pashto language, culture and to its literature.
+Salma Shaheen (born 16 April 1954) is a Pakistani poet, fiction writer, and researcher.
+She is recognized as the first woman novelist in the Pashto language and served as the first female director of the Pashto Academy at the University of Peshawar.
+Shaheen began her literary career primarily writing poems in Urdu and Pashto.
+She has written on Pashto language, literature, and culture, particularly focusing on women writers in Khyber Pakhtunkhwa.

 Early life

 Salma was born on 16 April 1954 in Baghdada town in Mardan, Khyber Pakhtunkhwa.
 She did her secondary schooling from a government school in 1971, and later attended the Women University Mardan (formerly Government College for Women, Mardan) in 2002 and completed further education, including graduation, and doctor's degree with Modern Pashto poem.

 Career

 Shaheen was initially involved in writings and started her career during childhood.
 It is believed she originally began writing when she was studying in eighth standard.
 Her father played a significant role in her career and encouraged her to earn moral authority for Pakhto women.
 As a director of Pashto Academy, she restored language regulatory institution in 2011 which was previously merged into a not-known institution called Centre for Pashto language and literature.
 She is also credited for bringing out 120 Pakhtunwali books on hujra, music, dance and jirga.